schackartk/google_mapper/README.md

 Done, see file: 'map.html'!
 ```

+# Acknowledgements

+I was inspired to make a Google Takeout Maps data visulation by Luka Steinbach's [Geo Heatmap](https://github.com/luka1199/geo-heatmap) made in Python.
+Honestly, leaflet's heatmap algorithm is simply better in Python, no matter how much parameter tweaking I do.
+Check out Luka's repo for a better location history heatmap.

 # Disclaimer

 I had access to only a few people's Takeout archives.
 I designed my data processing based on the file structures I observed.
 I can't guarantee Takeout will give you a file that can be handled in the way I designed this.
 I tried to introduce error handling, but I am not a pro.